Flags of Aceh: Alam Peudeueng (15th/16th century – 1904)

-Alam Peudeuëng (Jawoë: علم ڤدڠ /ace/; The Sword Standard) is the flag of the Aceh Sultanate.
+Alam Peudeueng (Jawoe: علم ڤدڠ /ace/; The Sword Standard) is the flag of the Aceh Sultanate.
 It consists of a white crescent moon and a star in the centre above a white sword pointing to the right on a red field.

 Before the creation of the Sword Standard, Aceh previously used the Ottoman flag as its own.
 Over time, Aceh developed several of its own flag designs, drawing influence from Ottoman motifs, particularly the crescent and star, which later evolves into the Sword Standard.
 The Sword Standard was used as early as the 16th century, with some saying its usage goes back to 1412 with the unification of Aceh states, and was widely used by the Acehnese people.
 The flag remained the official flag of the Aceh Sultanate until its annexation into the Dutch East Indies after the Aceh War.